appliberated/HelloWorldPWA/README.md

 ## Contributions

 Contributions are welcome!
-For feature requests and bug reports please [submit an issue](https://github.com/appliberated/HelloWorldPWA/issues).
+For feature requests and bug reports please [submit an issue](https://github.com/hwalab-developer/helloworldpwa/issues).

 ## Sponsor

-Hello World PWA (and all Appliberated free apps) are supported by [East-Tec](http://www.east-tec.com), the home of [east-tec Eraser](http://www.east-tec.com/eraser/), the privacy tool that quickly and securely covers your online and PC tracks.
+Hello World PWA (and all HWALab free apps) are supported by [East-Tec](http://www.east-tec.com), the home of [east-tec Eraser](http://www.east-tec.com/eraser/), the privacy tool that quickly and securely covers your online and PC tracks.

 ## License